alphagov/government-service-design-manual/service-manual/phases/ideal-alphas.md

     title: Phases of service design
     url: /service-manual/phases
   -
-    title: Alpha
+    title: Ideal Alphas
-    url: /service-manual/phases/alpha.html
+    url: /service-manual/phases/idea-alphas
 ---

 {:.intro}
-An [alpha](/service-manual/phases/alpha.html) is a process that happens at the beginning of a project.
+An [alpha](/service-manual/phases/alpha) is a process that happens at the beginning of a project.
 It allows us to:

 * explore the major risks to the project
 * discover whether the project is workable